swcarpentry/python-novice-gapminder/index.md

     *   Have manipulated data in spreadsheets and interactive tools like SAS
     *   Have _not_ programmed beyond CPD (copy-paste-despair)
 *   Requirements
-    *   Full day: 18 x 20 minutes
+    *   Full day: 6.5 hours
     *   Learners use their own machines
     *   No dependence on other Carpentry modules
         *   In particular, no knowledge of shell or version control